-- 1. The establishment of Fraport Greece B and its role at the global aviation and tourism scenes.
-Through Company's participation at main international and local aviation/tourism industry conferences (i.e. IATA Slot Conferences & Routes Conferences, Helexpo, Philoxenia, Hoteliers' Conferences etc.), Fraport Greece B achieved to build up a close and constructive cooperation with the airline/tourism communities and authorities, promoting effectively this way the company's business development and local synergies' objectives. - 2.
-The extension of airlines' operating season with the introduction of operations during shoulder and winter months.
-Towards this direction, Fraport Greece B introduced the winter "New International Routes" incentive aiming at attracting international services and thus increasing traffic. - 3.
-The on-going monitoring of the market opportunities and new air services development potential to targeted airlines, aiming at attracting additional traffic to Fraport Greece B airports, strengthening the international network especially outside Europe and replacing carriers that have exited the domestic network, in line with Fraport Greece B air services development strategy.
-During 2018, Fraport Greece B welcomed a considerable number of new routes at its airports, such as Qatar's new routes to Mykonos, being the ones contributing significantly to the strategic objective of developing new markets outside Europe. - 4.
-The successful launch of the Market Research Project at all 7 airports of Fraport Greece B, providing Fraport Greece B with valuable insight on passengers' profile, travel and buying behavior, as well as customer satisfaction in relation to a big number of operational and commercial features and services available at the 7 airports. - 5.
-The production of Fraport Greece B airports' own official magazines aiming at promoting Fraport Greece B airports and mostly the respective 7 unique Greek destinations.
-During 2018, 7 different editions were published, which were highly evaluated by the passengers and other tourism related bodies in terms of quality of content and design.
+- Fraport Greece B participated in all major international conferences of the air transport sector (e.g. IATA Slot Conferences & Routes, Philoxenia, Hotel Conferences etc.), further enhancing the excellent and constructive cooperation with airlines, tourist organisations and local authorities, efficiently promoting the business goals of the company and effectively supporting local synergies. - 2.
+Given the seasonality of traffic at the airports of Fraport Greece B, the strategic goal of the company remains the development of traffic during the winter period.
+To achieve such goal, Fraport Greece B effectively and generously supported in 2019 the start of new international flights during the winter period, on the basis of the Winter Incentive Scheme, and in response to the expectations of airlines regarding business risk allocation practices, in view of prolonging the operation period of flights and by extension of the tourist period. - 3.
+Fraport Greece B continued in 2019 investing in the development of synergies with local societies, in view of implementing joint actions to promote several destinations and support airlines.
+More specifically, synergies were further enhanced with local authorities and organisations directly or indirectly related to tourism (airlines, hotel operators, travel agents, etc.) aiming at the targeted promotion of destinations in international markets. - 4.
+The on-going presentation of new routes developing potential to targeted airlines continued, aiming at attracting additional traffic to Fraport Greece B airports, aiming at strengthening the international network -focusing on markets outside Europe- and replacing carriers that have exited the domestic network, in line with Fraport Greece B development strategy.
+During 2019, Fraport Greece B welcomed a considerable number of new routes at its airports, contributing significantly to the strategic objective of developing new international markets. - 5.
+The extensive Market Research carried out at all 7 airports of Fraport Greece B continued successfully for second year in a row, providing the Company with valuable insight on passengers' profile, travel and buying behaviour, as well as customer satisfaction in relation to a big number of operational and commercial features and services available at the 7 airports.
+Results of the research are also extensively used in presentations to airlines as well as to various bodies related to tourism. - 6.
+The production of Fraport Greece B airports' own official magazines aiming at promoting the Company's airports and mostly the respective 7 unique Greek destinations.
+During 2019, 8 different editions were published, which were highly evaluated by the passengers and other tourism related bodies in terms of quality of content and design.

-Commercial Development - 2018
+Commercial Development - 2019

-Aiming at continuously increasing passenger satisfaction and safeguarding Fraport Greece B revenues within the context of the overall development of the 7 airports, the commercial plan focused on activities related to the enhancement of our offering so as to deliver significantly upgraded services in summer 2018.
+Aiming at continuously increasing passenger satisfaction and safeguarding Fraport Greece B revenues within the context of the overall development of the 7 airports, we focused on activities related to the enhancement of our offering and successful relocation of the existing units so as to deliver a significantly upgraded commercial environment in summer 2019.

-In particular, during this quite demanding period of the project, Fraport Greece B worked closely:
+In particular, during this quite demanding period, Fraport Greece worked closely with: